 The City of Iowa City may dispose of surplus vehicles and equipment by auction or trade-in.

-Vehicles/Equipment currently up for sale on GovDeals:
+Vehicles/Equipment currently for sale on can ve viewed on GovDeals.

 Terms of sale